pamoroso/suite8080/docs/usage.md

 ### Assembly syntax

-Except for macros, `asm80` recognizes most of the Assembly language of early Intel 8080 assemblers such as the ones by Intel and Microsoft.
-A source line has the syntax:
+Except for macros, `asm80` recognizes most of the Assembly language of early Intel 8080 assemblers such as the ones by Intel, Digital Research, and Microsoft.
+However, source files written for those tools may need minor adaptations to work with `asm80`.

+An Assembly source line has the syntax:

 ```
 [label:] [mnemonic [operand1[, operand2]]] [; comment]